 The Zanello line will initially include six models ranging from 205 to 375 hp, with the first tractors expected off the line in early to late October.
 Larger tractors, including 450 and 525, up to 850 hp, will follow a couple months later.

-The idea was born last winter because

-many components - engines, cabs, hydraulics, heater and air conditioner - of Zanello S.A.'s tractors were already produced in the U.S., according to Jack Johnson, president and CEO of Power Mart.
+The idea was born last winter because the U.S., according to Jack Johnson, president and CEO of Power Mart.
 The tractors feature articulated steering and oscillating axles, just like the old Steigers.
-That's thanks in part to Zanello's brief production of Steiger tractors for distribution in Mexico, South America and Saudi Arabia in the early 1980's.
+That's thanks in part to Zanello's brief production of Steiger tractors for dislics heater and air conditioner - of Zanello tribution in Mexico, South America and Saudi Arabia in the early 1980's.
 The arrangement ended when Steiger filed for bankruptcy reorganization in 1986.
+Power Mart and Zanello say there are